rvesse/stardog-docs/src/docs/using.html.md

 $ stardog data obfuscate --config obfConfig.ttl myDatabase  obfDatabase.ttl
 ```

-Configuration can specify which URIs and strings will be obfuscated by defining inclusion and exclusion filters.
-See the example config file provided in the distribution for details.
+The configuration specifies which URIs and strings will be obfuscated by defining inclusion and exclusion filters.
+See the example configuration file provided in the distribution for details.

-Once the data is obfuscated, queries written against the original data will not return any results.
-Stradog provides query obfuscation capability too so that the queries can be executed against the obfuscated data.
-If a custom configuration file is used to obfuscate the data then the same configuration should be used for obfuscating the query as well:
+Once the data is obfuscated, queries written against the original data will no longer work.
+Stradog provides query obfuscation capability, too, so that queries can be executed against the obfuscated data.
+If a custom configuration file is used to obfuscate the data, then the same configuration should be used for obfuscating the queries as well:

 ```bash
 $ stardog query obfuscate --config obfConfig.ttl myDatabase myQuery.sparql > obfQuery.ttl